imcitius/checker/README.md

 ### GetFile check
 Downloads the file and checks its md5 hash.

-Each file is downloaded on the local file system, and deleted after verification.
+Each file is downloaded onto the local file system, and deleted after verification.
 It is necessary to consider possible restrictions on the size of the underlying file system.
 ```
 *type: "getfile"